acemod/ACE3/wiki/feature/microdagr.md

 - Press OK.

-**Third way: Using the Map menu.**
+**Third way: Using the map menu.**

 - Go to the map menu (click on `9`)
-- double left click on the position where you want your waypoint.
+- Double left click on the position where you want your waypoint.
 - Enter the name of the waypoint.
 - Press OK.